Two Takeaways

 A number of contributors on Kirkby Living Memory Facebook Group noted that they or their relative worked for Jack Walton.
 Specifically, John Wag Harris noted…

-“I had a job as Saturday lad at Jack Walton’s probably 1960 ish, it was such a a busy place then, not just the shop but they also had at least 3 vans delivering meat in the surrounding towns & villages.
+“I had a job as Saturday lad at Jack Walton’s probably 1960ish, it was such a busy place then, not just the shop but they also had at least 3 vans delivering meat in the surrounding towns and villages.
 They also rendered lard which was processed into big metal bowls, I remember one job was to carry these over the road to the tin chippy on the corner of Hodgkinson Road.

-The main job was cleaning the myriad of pans & trays that were used in the shop, & on the vans.
-At the rear of the shop were 3 giant walk in freezers where the meat was stored, Kirkby folk must have eaten a lot of meat back then!
+The main job was cleaning the myriad of pans and trays that were used in the shop and on the vans.
+At the rear of the shop were 3 giant walk-in freezers where the meat was stored, Kirkby folk must have eaten a lot of meat back then!
 I can only remember one of the butchers besides Jack, that was Fred Davies who eventually had his own shop in Annesley Woodhouse on the corner of Fox Street, gone now but not forgotten!“

 Recalling Jack Walton’s Shop